Elderly-Care/Ecare/README.md

 For more details about fall detection [click here](https://github.com/Elderly-Care/Ecare/tree/main/fallDetection)
 - **Indoor Positioning System** for well-being monitoring For more details about indoor poisitioning system from the ESP32 side [click here](https://github.com/Elderly-Care/Ecare/tree/main/ips)
-For more details about indoor poisitioning system from the fitbit side [click here](https://github.com/Elderly-Care/Ecare/tree/main/fitbit)
 - **Communication** Channel between patient and caregiver This can be viewed from our frontend applications using [Android](https://github.com/Elderly-Care/Ecare/tree/main/androidApp) and [iOS](https://github.com/Elderly-Care/Ecare/tree/main/iOS)